 The point being: Giving your tests these cryptic names is just rude.
 How is anyone expected to understand the original intention?
 How am I supposed to understand from a test summary, what functionality broke due to my refactoring?
 How should anyone derive an understanding of how your code works from these tests?
-How are you expected to prove, that a certain specification / feature is implemented?
+How are you expected to prove that a certain specification/feature is implemented?
 The answer is simple: You can’t.
 And that’s why every good test suite has self-explanatory names for both its classes and its methods.
 I prefer the

 MethodUnderTest - RelevantInputOrState - ExpectedOutcome

 @TestSetup code.
 This introduces too many dependencies, and not only does it make the tests extremely fragile (if unrelated business logic breaks, the tests break, too), it also makes them completely untrustworthy.
 And if they fail, you have no clue what’s broken.
 Just that something’s broken.
-As a rule of thumb, a robust test suite should consist of 90% unit tests that use advanced mocking and stubbing techniques for isolation and 10% integration tests to verify, that these individually tested components work together.
+As a rule of thumb, a robust test suite should consist of 90% unit tests that use advanced mocking and stubbing techniques for isolation and 10% E2E tests to verify, that these individually tested components work together.
 The less „stuff“ is going on in single test, the easier it is to tell what is broken, if this test fails.

 … Because You Don’t Use Asserts

-This may sound completely retarded to some of you, but out of the 60 tests you see above, only 10 or so actually had assert statements.
+This may sound completely retarded to some, but out of the 60 tests you see above, only 10 or so actually had assert statements.
 The rest of them only invoked the business logic to get code coverage and debugged some variables to the log.
 So the tests always passed, as long as the code did not throw exceptions.
 That is by far the most embarrassing thing I have ever seen.

 asserts in a single test, you are probably testing too much functionality and should split it into multiple test cases, instead.
 If you feel that it is hard to write unit tests for your code, your code sucks.
 So go back to your code and refactor it, until you find it easy to verify its behavior.
 It really is that simple.